Common Bitcoin Myths Debunked: What You Need to Know

 • Less than 0.24% of Bitcoin transactions in 2022 were linked to illicit activities (Source: Chainalysis).

-• Traditional fiat currencies (cash) are far more commonly used for illegal transactions.
+• Traditional fiat currencies (cash) are more commonly used for illegal transactions.

 • Bitcoin’s transparent blockchain makes it easier to track than cash.

-Fact: The vast majority of Bitcoin transactions are legal and used for investing, payments, and remittances.
+✅ Fact: Most Bitcoin transactions are legal and used for investing, payments, and remittances.

 2. Bitcoin Has No Intrinsic Value